aorestr/alpargatify/README.md

 # alpargatify
-I''m tired of music streaming platforms, so I want to create one for me and my friends
+I'm tired of music streaming platforms, so I want to create one for me and my friends